swimos/swim/swim-system-js/swim-core-js/README.md

 When loaded by a web browser, the `swim-core.js` script adds all component library exports to the global `swim` namespace.

+The `swim-system.js` script also adds all `@swim/core` component library exports to the global `swim` namespace, making it a drop-in replacement for `swim-core.js` when additional `@swim/system` frameworks are needed.

 ## Development